apache/doris/docs/en/administrator-guide/running-profile.md

   - Many indicators under `OlapScanner`, such as `IOTimer`, `BlockFetchTime`, etc., are the accumulation of all Scanner thread indicators, so the value may be relatively large.
 And because the Scanner thread reads data asynchronously, these cumulative indicators can only reflect the cumulative working time of the Scanner, and do not directly represent the time consumption of the ScanNode.
 The time-consuming ratio of ScanNode in the entire query plan is the value recorded in the `Active` field.
 Sometimes it appears that `IOTimer` has tens of seconds, but `Active` is actually only a few seconds.
 This situation is usually due to:
     - `IOTimer` is the accumulated time of multiple Scanners, and there are more Scanners.
     - The upper node is time-consuming.
 For example, the upper node takes 100 seconds, while the lower ScanNode only takes 10 seconds.
 The field reflected in `Active` may be only a few milliseconds.
 Because while the upper layer is processing data, ScanNode has performed data scanning asynchronously and prepared the data.
 When the upper node obtains data from ScanNode, it can obtain the prepared data, so the Active time is very short.
-  - `NumScanners` indicates the number of Scanner threads.
+  - `NumScanners` represents the number of Tasks submitted by the Scanner to the thread pool.
+It is scheduled by the thread pool in `RuntimeState`.
+The two parameters `doris_scanner_thread_pool_thread_num` and `doris_scanner_thread_pool_queue_size` control the size of the thread pool and the queue length respectively.
 Too many or too few threads will affect query efficiency.
 At the same time, some summary indicators can be divided by the number of threads to roughly estimate the time consumption of each thread.
   - `TabletCount` indicates the number of tablets to be scanned.
 Too many may mean a lot of random read and data merge operations.
   - `UncompressedBytesRead` indirectly reflects the amount of data read.
 If the value is large, it means that there may be a lot of IO operations.
   - `CachedPagesNum` and `TotalPagesNum` can check the hitting status of PageCache.
 The higher the hit rate, the less time-consuming IO and decompression operations.